aangelkov/MultiTor/README.md

 # MultiTor

-A multithread realisation  of Wa-Tor simulation using Java
+A multithread realisation  of Wa-Tor simulation using JavaFX